-How happy (or unhappy) the client is with their academic situation, including report cards, current and past years, or overall transcript.
-In terms of money, it could be an assessment on happiness with savings, debt, income, expenses, thoughts and beliefs about money, and money habits.
+How happy (or unhappy) the client is with their financial situation.
+It could be an assessment on happiness with savings, debt, income, expenses, thoughts and beliefs about money, and money habits.

-Family
+Family.

 The client's overall satisfaction in their relationships with immediate family.
-The client may break this wedge into two (immediate, as in the home, and extended, as in parents/siblings).
+The client may break this wedge into two (immediate, as in the home, and extended, as in parents/ siblings).

-Significant Other/Best Friend
+· Significant Other/Best Friend.